Search

 Automatic and accurate estimation of disease severity is essential for food security, disease management, and yield loss prediction.
 The deep learning method avoids labor-intensive feature engineering and threshold-based image segmentation.

-Automatic image-based plant disease severity estimation using Deep convolutional neural network (CNN) applications were developed, for example, to identify apple black rot.
+Automatic image-based plant disease severity estimation using Deep convolutional neural network (CNN) applications was developed, for example, to identify apple black rot.

 Mango plant disease detection computer vision application